Skip to main content

 Rebecca J. Hanson, Esq.

-Ms. Hanson earned a bachelor’s degree from Sarah Lawrence College and Juris Doctor degree from Georgetown University Law Center.
-She is a resident of Bethesda, Maryland.
+Ms. Hanson earned a bachelor’s degree from Sarah Lawrence College and juris doctor degree from Georgetown University Law Center.
+She is a resident of Bethesda.

 Edward H. Kaplan